"

 Son las diez menos cuarto de la noche

-Other vocablary used with time.
+Other vocabulary used with time.

 • Es mediodía- It’s noon